kr1ptonec/gitlab_perfomance/docs/environment_prep.md

   * `branch_current_head_sha` - The head commit of the `branch_name` branch.
   * `branch_new_head_sha` - Any commit SHA that older then `branch_current_head_sha` on the `branch_name` branch.
   * `branch_name` - Existing branch name.
+* `pipeline_sha` - The commit SHA of a pipeline available in the project that has a large number of jobs.
+The size of the pipeline should be tuned to your environment's requirements.
 * `mr_commits_iid` - The [iid](https://docs.gitlab.com/ee/api/#id-vs-iid) of a merge request available in the project that has a large number of commits.
 The size of the MR should be tuned to your environment's requirements.
-* `pipeline_sha` - The commit SHA of a pipeline available in the project that has a large number of jobs.
-The size of the pipeline should be tuned to your environment's requirements.
 * `mr_discussions_iid` - The [iid](https://docs.gitlab.com/ee/api/#id-vs-iid) of a merge request available in the project that has a large number of discussions / comments.
 The size of the MR discussions should be tuned to your environment's requirements.
+* `mr_changes_iid` - The [iid](https://docs.gitlab.com/ee/api/#id-vs-iid) of a merge request available in the project that has a large number of changes.
+The size of the MR changes should be tuned to your environment's requirements.
 * `search` - A list of search terms to used against [Search through GitLab](https://docs.gitlab.com/ee/user/search/) and [GitLab Advanced Search](https://docs.gitlab.com/ee/user/search/advanced_global_search.html) (the latter needs to be configured on the environment specifically).
 Each item is an array of search words that we use to compose a search term for the specified scope against both the API and Web UI.
 Currently the ones shown above are supported at this time.
 Note: for `user` and `milestone` scope we select a random item from the array, for all other scopes we compose a random 3 item search term from their respective arrays.
   * `projects` - [Projects Scope](https://docs.gitlab.com/ee/api/search.html#scope-projects) search term array.
   * `issues` - [Issues Scope](https://docs.gitlab.com/ee/api/search.html#scope-issues) search term array.